-The lithium-ion battery inside your laptop or smartphone is only designed to last 300-500 charge-discharge cycles, or roughly 2-3 years.
+The lithium-ion battery inside your laptop or chromebook is only designed to last 300-500 charge-discharge cycles, or roughly 2-3 years.
 It all depends on how you use it.
 For instance, as a general rule of thumb, 5 to 10 shallow discharge cycles are equal to one full discharge cycle.
 Partial-discharge cycles are actually recommended to boost battery life, while you should avoid as much as possible completely discharging the battery.

 Suffice to say, no matter how careful you are, that Li-ion battery will eventually stop charging.
 Most will end up in landfills, wasting a lot of resources that have gone into the mining of lithium and the manufacturing of the battery, as well as resulting in environmental pollution.

 This is why scientists are always on the lookout for batteries that can store a decent amount of charge and can withstand a much higher number of cycles while avoiding toxic components or unsustainable manufacturing.

 One such battery may be a promising nanowire alternative.
 Funny enough, Mya Le Thai, who in 2016 used to be a P.hD candidate at the University of California at Irvine, made it completely by accident.